rkulla/vimogen/README.md

     git://github.com/tomasr/molokai.git
     ...

+Don't worry, finding Git URLs for all of your plugins is actually very easy because vim.org mirrors them all on git hub <a href="https://github.com/vim-scripts">here</a>.

-Running vimogen will give you the option to install, update, or uninstall the Vim plugins you use.
-It evens work for color schemes.
+Running the _vimogen_ command will give you the option to install, update, or uninstall of the cool Vim plugins and color schemes that you use.

 Requirements
 ============